imcinerney/argot/README.md

 - [Django](https://www.djangoproject.com/)

 ## Installation
-argot uses python3 to run.
+argot uses [python3](https://www.python.org/downloads/) to run.
 After you download python3, you'll need to create a virtual environment and install the required packages.
 Here are instructions on how to setup a virtual environment on the major operating systems.
-Run the following commands in the root directory of the repository.
+Run the following commands in the root directory of the repository:

 Mac OS/Linux
 --------------